*Home > Be a Star

 This is absurd - but it isn't new or unusual.

-Obviously the situation has not improved since a 2014 study published by the registry for .eu names, EURid, indicated nearly 57% of the 49,000 registered domain names they tested, over 8 different TLDs, led to a holding page, error, or pay-per-click advertising page rather than content of value to users.then.
+Obviously the situation has not improved since a 2014 study published by EURid, the registry for .eu names, indicated nearly 57% of 49,000 registered domain names they tested, over 8 different TLDs, led to a holding page, error, or pay-per-click advertising page rather than content of value to users.

 Why are we complacent about a system that works less than half the time?

-The examples in our Johnson directory table are real but rely on standard redirecting, they show how a name directory can help users navigate around these problems.
+The examples in our Johnson directory table are an example - a few real sites rely on standard redirecting, they show how a name directory can help users navigate around these problems.

 Multiplexed Names don't require on-line name directories, but they would be a logical step to support Internet users.